 Ann Thwaite has published five major biographies, a family history and numerous children's books.
 Her life of A.A.
 Milne won the Whitbread Biography Prize in 1990 and led to the 2017 film Goodbye Christopher Robin.
 Her biography of Frances Hodgson Burnett has recently been published in a new edition entitled Beyond the Secret Garden as the film The Secret Garden, starring Colin Firth and Julie Walters, is due for release in August.
-This event is sponsored by Shunters Limited
+Ann's publisher is www.duckworthbooks.co.uk This session is presented in association with the Berwick upon Tweed U3A (click for further information) This event is generously sponsored by Shunters Limited (click for further information)

 Reviews of Beyond the Secret Garden

 ‘Intelligent, moderate, thoughtful, well documented, well organised, and well written… a model of a literary biography.’
 New York Review of Books

 ‘Ann Thwaite has admirably mapped out the complex and peripatetic story, attacking its problems with insight and diligence.’
 Times Literary Supplement